 When writing queries, always keep in mind that the query should exactly solve your task.
 A query retrieves a data selection from a database.
 It seems obvious that the query should only retrieve data that is needed.
 If by any reason the query retrieves data that you do not need, you have to cut it off in order to minimize the selection size.
 In practice, developers often write code that retrieves a lot of data and never uses some part of that data.
 This is inefficient.
 If you have a single user working with your database, they might not notice the difference.
 If you have many users working simultaneously, each user's small inefficiency adds up to cause big problems in everyone's work.

 Another mistake is overestimating query capabilities and implementing the entire task logic in queries, which makes them quite complicated.
-Of course such queries return correct results but not as quickly as the developer wants.
+Of course, such queries return correct results but not as quickly as the developer wants.

-For example, if a query contains 15 join operations, which in turn contain selection operations, OR expressions and so on, of course it cannot be efficient.
+For example, if a query contains 15 join operations, which in turn contain selection operations, OR expressions and so on, of course, it cannot be efficient.
 The database might be unable to process the query correctly.
 A clear sign of this problem is a timeout warning in a compiled query plan.
 It means that the query optimizer could not find the best query plan before the timeout expired, and it is likely that the query is too complicated and therefore inefficient.
 The severity of this problem varies depending on the DBMS but you never know which DMBS your users will have, so do your best to make the queries equally efficient for all DMBS.

-From the DBMS point of view, the complexity of the algorithm described in a query is not the sole reason of inefficiency.
+From the DBMS point of view, the complexity of the algorithm described in a query is not the sole reason for inefficiency.
 A simple desire to make a query more clear and human-readable by using nested queries in it can also hinder the performance.
 Nesting makes queries more complex, so you should not use it unless absolutely necessary.

 To make a query clear, use simple table joining conditions.
 But if your conditions contain fields not included in the index, the joining is not efficient.